Rivsoft/tesla-order-status/docs/TECHNICAL_GUIDE.md

 - **Client-Side Caching**: The Service Worker caches the dashboard HTML.
 Visiting `/` serves the cached version instantly without hitting the Tesla API.
 - **Explicit Refresh**: Clicking "Refresh" navigates to `/?refreshed=1`, forcing the Service Worker to bypass the cache, fetch fresh data from the server (triggering a Tesla API call), and update the cache.
 - **History**: Each successful fetch stores the raw payload in `localStorage` along with a timestamp.
 The `/history` page builds cards from those snapshots, highlighting differences field-by-field.

+### Desktop Notifications
+- `app/static/js/change-watcher.js` now owns the Web Notifications handshake.
+When the user clicks the **Desktop alerts** toggle inside the navigation bar, the script requests permission (`Notification.requestPermission`) and stores the preference in `localStorage` under `teslaOrderNotificationPref`.
+- Poll responses that carry a new digest trigger a native OS toast (title/body derived from the first order in the payload) as long as the preference is `enabled` and `Notification.permission === 'granted'`.
+Digests are deduplicated via the `teslaOrderNotificationDigest` key so the user is only notified once per snapshot.
+- Because this relies on the Notifications API, it only fires while the dashboard tab is open (foreground or background).
+Extending this to closed tabs would require wiring Push API endpoints into the service worker, which is intentionally out of scope for now.

 ---